mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 - Unread messages that contain mentions are sorted to the top by most recent activity.
 - Unread messages that do not contain mentions are sorted by most recent and appear directly below unread messages containing mentions.
 - Muted channels that contain mentions are sorted by most recent and appear directly below unread messages without mentions.
-Screenshot

     .. image:: ../../images/unreads.png

 .. tip::
-  If you prefer to see a decicated unread-only view in your new sidebar, collapse all custom categories to show only unread messages, then disable **Grouping unread messages** under **Account Settings > Sidebar**.
+  If you prefer to see a decicated unread-only view in your sidebar, collapse all custom categories to show only unread messages, then disable **Grouping unread messages** under **Account Settings > Sidebar**.

 Sorting your Direct Messages
 ----------------------------